Kaspazza/mateuszmazurczak/README.md

 Code in this repo is for my personal website, and it's built in a way to cover all the web-app usefull functionalities and code separation for quick starting web projects in clojure.

 Current state of code contains:
-- Scripting for easy working with the project
+- Scripting for simplifying work with the project
 - Configuration
 - Environments separation
 - Translation i18n (with taoensso tempura)